openmelody/mt-plugin-configassistant/README.md

 * `scope` - (for plugin settings only, all theme options are required to be blog specific) determines whether the config option will be rendered at the blog level or system level.
+* `required` - can be set to `1` to indicate a field as required, necessitating a value.

 ### Supported Field Types